Anne Waldman: Career

+First edition of Anne Waldman's Fast Speaking Woman & other chants, City Lights Books, 1975.

 Waldman has published more than forty books of poetry.
 Her work has been widely anthologized, featuring work in Breaking the Cool (University of Mississippi Press, 2004), All Poets Welcome (Berkeley, CA: University of California Press, 2003), Women of the Beat Generation (Berkeley, CA: Conari Press, 1996), Postmodern American Poetry (New York: W.W.
 Norton, 1994) and Up Late (Four Walls Eight Windows, New York, 1988) among other publications.
 Her poems have been translated into French, Italian, German, Turkish, Spanish, and Chinese.
 Waldman is also the editor of several volumes relating to modern, postmodern, and contemporary poetry.
 Over the course of her career, Waldman has also been a tireless collaborator, producing works with artists Elizabeth Murray, Richard Tuttle, Meredith Monk, George Schneeman, Donna Dennis, Pat Steir; musicians Don Cherry, Laurie Anderson, and Steve Lacy; dancer Douglas Dunn; filmmaker and husband Ed Bowes; and her son, musician/composer Ambrose Bye.

 Waldman has been a Fellow at the Emily Harvey Foundation (Winter 2008) and the Bellagio Center in Italy (Spring 2006).
 She has also held residencies at the Christian Woman's University of Tokyo (Fall 2004); the Schule für Dichtung in Vienna (where she has also served as Curriculum Director in 1989); the Institute of American Indian Arts in Santa Fe, New Mexico; and the Stevens Institute of Technology in Hoboken, New Jersey (1984).
 She has served as an advisor to the Prazska Skola Projekt in Prague, the Study Abroad on the Bowery (since 2004), and has been a faculty member in the New England College Low Residency MFA Program (since 2003).
 She is the recipient of grants from the National Endowment for the Arts (NEA) and the Contemporary Artists Foundation, and the Poetry Foundation.
 With writer and scholar Ammiel Alcalay, she founded the Poetry Is News Coalition in 2002.
 Waldman also won the International Poetry Championship Bout in Taos, New Mexico, twice.
 In 2011, Waldman was elected a Chancellor of the Academy of American Poets.